-iii) Historic Parks or Gardens

-Alexandra Park, Chadderton Cemetery and Greenacres Cemetery is are included on the national Register of Parks and Gardens compiled by English Heritage.
+- iii) Historic Parks or Gardens - 12.14 Alexandra Park, Chadderton Cemetery and Greenacres Cemetery are included on the national Register of Parks and Gardens compiled by English Heritage.
 Inclusion on this register does not provide any additional statutory protection but represents a material planning consideration in relation to any development within or adjoining the park that may affect its setting.
-The Alexandra Park is also a designated conservation area and several buildings and structures within it have listed status.

-iv) Scheduled Monuments

-Scheduled monuments are archaeological remains of national importance that have special protection under the Ancient Monuments and Archaeological Areas Act 1979.
+Alexandra Park is also a designated conservation area and several buildings and structures within it have listed status. - iv) Scheduled Monuments - 12.15 Scheduled monuments are archaeological remains of national importance that have special protection under the Ancient Monuments and Archaeological Areas Act 1979.
 The consent of the Secretary of State is required for any works that affect a scheduled monument.
-Oldham has two such monuments: Castleshaw Roman Fort and Bowl Barrow, near Knarr Barn, Delph.

-- 12.11 The Greater Manchester Sites and Monuments Records identify a range of known and potential archaeological sites.
+Oldham has two such monuments: Castleshaw Roman Fort and Bowl Barrow, near Knarr Barn, Delph. - 12.16 The Greater Manchester Sites and Monuments Records identify a range of known and potential archaeological sites.
 Archaeological remains are a finite, non-renewable resource, often highly fragile and vulnerable to damage or destruction.
 Great care must, therefore, be taken to ensure that they survive in good condition through appropriate management, and in particular that they are not needlessly destroyed.
 Archaeological sites can contain irreplaceable information about our past and have the potential to increase future knowledge; they are part of our national identity and valuable both for their own sake and for their role in education, leisure and tourism.
-The archaeological importance of a site can be an important material consideration for development control purposes. - 12.12 The Council is aware that areas and buildings not currently designated may have historic character and significance that could be relevant when making development control decisions.
+The archaeological importance of a site can be an important material consideration for development control purposes. - 12.17 The Council is aware that areas and buildings not currently designated may have historic character and significance that could be relevant when making development control decisions.
+Resources permitting, the Council will prepare a local list of buildings of architectural or historic interest.